LCYAD/be-exercise-guide/README.md

     * a course can have many exams
     * a student will make a submission for an assignment or an exam
     * a submission will be scored by a teacher
+    * a grade will be determined for each student that enrolled in a course
+        * it will be determined by the assignment's score and also exam score, and the percentage for each partis controlled by the `grade_setting` table
+            * the total of the assignment and exam percentage should have a total of 100
+        * to keep it simple, there will only be value of the grade, which is determined by the assignment and exam score and if the student has passed or not will be determined by that value and the pass grade required by that course

 ### Note
 * this is simpled version of the university course setup to keep backend exercise business logic thin